oppia/oppia-web-developer-docs/Make-a-pull-request.md

   If you need to assign someone else but aren't a collaborator yet, leave a comment of the form `@{{reviewer username}} PTAL`, which will tell Oppiabot to assign that person for you. ("PTAL" means "Please take a look".)

 * After a while, check your pull request to see whether the CI checks have passed.
-If not, follow the instructions at [[If your build fails|If-your-build-fails]].
+If not, follow our instructions to [[diagnose PR failures|If-CI-checks-fail-on-your-PR]].

 * Then, wait for your code to get reviewed!
 While you're waiting, it's totally fine to start work on a new PR if you like.
 Just follow these instructions again from the beginning.